-Note that every displayed bicategory constructed using \cref{def:dispcat-to-dispbicat} is both locally propositional and locally groupoidal.
-Now let us look at some examples of displayed bicategories.
+Note that every displayed bicategory constructed using \cref{def:dispcat-to-dispbicat} is both a local preorder and locally groupoidal.
+To illustrate the notion of displayed bicategory, let us look at some examples.
 These were already considered in previous work \cite{ahrens2022semantics,wullaert2022univalent}.

-\begin{exa}[\coqident{Bicategories.Core.Examples.StructuredCategories}{univ_cat_with_terminal_obj}] Using \cref{def:dispcat-to-dispbicat}, we define a displayed bicategory $\dTerminal$ over $\UnivCat$. \begin{itemize} \item Objects over $\C$ are terminal objects $T_\C$ in $\C$; \item Displayed 1-cells over $F : \C_1 \onecell \C_2$ are proofs that $F$ preserves terminal objects. \end{itemize} We define $\Terminal$ to be $\total{\dTerminal}$. \end{exa}
+\begin{exa}[\coqident{Bicategories.Core.Examples.StructuredCategories}{univ_cat_with_terminal_obj}] Using \cref{def:dispcat-to-dispbicat}, we define a displayed bicategory $\dTerminal$ over $\UnivCat$. \begin{itemize} \item Objects over $\C$ are terminal objects $T_\C$ in $\C$. \item Displayed 1-cells over $F : \C_1 \onecell \C_2$ are proofs that $F$ preserves terminal objects. \end{itemize} We define $\Terminal$ to be $\total{\dTerminal}$. \end{exa}

-\begin{exa}[\coqident{Bicategories.MonoidalCategories.UnivalenceMonCat.FinalLayer}{disp_bicat_univmon}] We define a displayed bicategory $\dMonCat$ over $\UnivCat$ as follows: \begin{itemize} \item Objects over $\C$ are monoidal structures over $\C$; \item 1-cells over $F : \C_1 \onecell \C_2$ are structures that $F$ is a lax monoidal functor; \item 2-cells over $\theta : F \twocell G$ are proofs that $\theta$ is a monoidal transformation. \end{itemize} We denote its total bicategory by $\MonCat$. \end{exa}
+\begin{exa}[\coqident{Bicategories.MonoidalCategories.UnivalenceMonCat.FinalLayer}{disp_bicat_univmon}] We define a displayed bicategory $\dMonCat$ over $\UnivCat$ as follows. \begin{itemize} \item Objects over $\C$ are monoidal structures over $\C$; \item 1-cells over $F : \C_1 \onecell \C_2$ are structures that $F$ is a lax monoidal functor; \item 2-cells over $\theta : F \twocell G$ are proofs that $\theta$ is a monoidal transformation. \end{itemize} We denote its total bicategory by $\MonCat$. \end{exa}

 Note that similarly, one can define a displayed bicategory $\dSymMonCat$ over $\UnivCat$ whose total bicategory $\SymMonCat$ is the bicategory of symmetric monoidal categories.
 In the remainder of this paper, we use several operations on displayed bicategories.